d-mcalpin/IrelandRecommends/README.md

     - Materialize was used to assist with the responsiveness and styling of the website, such as the navbars for desktop and mobile, buttons, forms, cards and colours.
 - **[Google Fonts](https://fonts.google.com/)**
-    - Google fonts were used to import the 'Sarala' font which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Josefin' font which is used on all pages throughout the project.
 - **[Font Awesome](https://fontawesome.com/)**
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 - **[Balsamiq](https://balsamiq.com/)**